 There are two prerequisites to effectively manage cyber-physical exposure: awareness and visibility

-Awareness requires understanding threat capability and intent, vulnerabilities, potential impact on assets, environment and human well-being, as well as the options available to manage risk (i.e. to reduce the likelihood of these elements connecting or to reduce the potential resulting impact).
+Awareness requires understanding threat capability and intent, vulnerabilities, the potential impact on assets, environment and human well-being, as well as the options available to manage risk (i.e. to reduce the likelihood of these elements connecting or to reduce the potential resulting impact).

 These elements are matched to understand exposure and prioritise actions into a tailored roadmap.